-This course is an introduction to Web site development and programming logic.
+This course is an introduction to Web site devel-160 opment and programming logic.
 Students will gain hands-on experience in the development of computer programs.
 Upon completion of this course, students will be able to create a Web site and post it on the Internet.
 2 hours lecture, 4 hours lab.